Balochistan Assessment - 2014

 Through the year, Baloch rebels in the southern part of the Province continued to carry out attacks overwhelmingly targeting the economic infrastructure, mainly gas pipelines, power pylons and railway tracks.
 The attacks remained principally non-lethal in intent.
 According to partial data compiled by SATP, there have been at least 206 incidents of sabotaging of gas pipelines since 2004.

-Given the state of Governance, acts of violence were, crucially, not restricted to a few areas, but occurred in practically each one of the 26 Districts of the Province, including the capital, Quetta.
-Quetta bore the brunt of terrorism through year, with 289 terrorism-related incidents, including all the three suicide attacks that took place in Balochistan.
-Out of the 148 bomb blasts recorded, 49 were reported in Quetta.
-The provincial capital also accounted for 50 incidents of sectarian violence.
+Given the state of Governance, acts of violence were, crucially, not restricted to a few areas, but occurred in practically each one of the 29 Districts of the Province, including the capital, Quetta.
+Quetta bore the brunt of terrorism through the year, with 190 terrorism-related incidents, including six suicide attacks.
+Out of the 138 bomb blasts recorded in Balochistan through 2013, 51 were reported from Quetta alone.